Back

 It will no longer be possible to apply for Fixed Protection 2016 from 6 April 2025.

 Eligibility for Fixed Protection is not dependent on a minimum value of benefits when the LTA was reduced.
-Like Enhanced Protection, Fixed Protection was generally lost if there is further benefit accrual after the protection took effect and before 5 April 2023.
+Fixed Protection was generally lost if there is further benefit accrual after the protection took effect.
 Those who had protection in place on 15 March 2023 can make further contributions or receive benefit accrual from 6 April 2023, without losing Fixed Protection.

 Individual Protection